alanvardy/alan_vardy/posts/2022/09-10-graphite-stacked-prs.md

 ## The problem

-There is tension between large and small pull requests.

 I like small pull requests; I like them a lot!
 They are easy to review, bugfix, deploy, and migrate because the changes are much more atomic.
-They are less likely to conflict with the work of our teammates and are an excellent way to get feedback from your reviewers and production telemetry much earlier.
-They are commonly accepted as an ideal to aim towards but a hard one to consistently hit.
+They are less likely to conflict with the work of our teammates and are an excellent way to get feedback from our reviewers earlier.
+While small PRs are commonly accepted as an ideal to aim towards, they are also hard to hit consistently.

 That is because of reviews.
 We make a delightful 100-line PR, proudly mark it as ready for review, and then... wait.
 What can we do in the meantime?
 Maybe: